Vitín: History

 The first written mention of Vitín is from 1459.

+Demographics

 Transport

-The D3 motorway runs through the municipality.
+The D3 motorway (part of the European route E55) from Prague to České Budějovice runs through the municipality.

+The railway from České Budějovice to Tábor passes through the municipality, but there is no train station.

 Sights

-Vitín is known for two large pagan Slavic barrow cemeteries dating to early Middle Ages, (8th–9th century).
+Vitín is known for two large pagan Slavic barrow cemeteries dating from the 8th–9th centuries.
 They are located on the slopes of the Bába hill, one of them is inside the municipality of Vitín and one of them is outside.
 They are one of the best preserved in the country.
 The cemeteries contain 69 and 80 barrows ordered in distinct lines going from the west to the east.
 The highest of them have about 4–5 metres in diameter and are 2 metres high.